Nick Maton Player Props: Tigers vs. White Sox

-The Detroit Tigers, including Nick Maton (.394 on-base percentage in past 10 games, 118 points above season-long percentage), take on starting pitcher Jesse Scholtens and the Chicago White Sox at Comerica Park, Saturday at 1:10 PM ET.
+On Sunday, Nick Maton (.394 on-base percentage in past 10 games, 123 points above season-long percentage) and the Detroit Tigers play the Chicago White Sox, whose starting pitcher will be Dylan Cease.
+First pitch is at 1:40 PM ET.

 Nick Maton Game Info & Props vs. the White Sox